SD Card Image From Scratch

 Although PIGPIO driver and tools are included in Raspbian now, the dev files for compilation are not, so it still needs to be installed manually.

 The first make step takes some time to complete.

 git clone https://github.com/WiringPi/WiringPi.git

 Install SSDV Software

 Now install the equally excellent SSDV (Slow Scan Digital Video) software from Phil Heron.
 This provides a command-line app which converts between JPG and SSDV formats.
 In our case we convert from JPG to SSDV and then transmit the resulting packets over the radio link.
-Install using these commands:
+Install using this command:

 git clone https://github.com/fsphil/ssdv.git